(Disclosure: Some of the links below may be affiliate links)

 For instance, all free credit cards will make you pay if you want a paper statement.
 And some credit cards will make you pay if you need to call them, for instance.
 You have to be extra careful about what you are doing with the card.

 5. Do not let cashback blind you

 There is also one subtle thing with cashback that you need to be aware of you.
-Sometimes people are using the excuse of cashback to buy more expensive things.
+Sometimes people use the excuse of cashback to buy more expensive things.

-You should never buy something because it will make you some extra income in the end.
+You should never buy something because it will make you some extra income.
 If you lose 100 CHF and make 1 CHF back, you still have lost 99 CHF!
 You are much better off with your 100 CHF!

 6. Keep your credit cards safe

 You should consider your credit cards as sensitive material.

 Always be careful when you type your PIN.
 If you suspect something is not safe, do not use your credit card!
 And if you think someone got your PIN, change it immediately or block the card!
 If you lose the card, you should immediately report it as stolen to make it blocked!

 7. Credit Cards companies are not your friends